JeffreyEyed/nasa/README.md

 A couple of great video I had to reference to are... installing parcel and packages https://www.youtube.com/watch?v=D3EZ9dvjuHI and hiding API's https://www.youtube.com/watch?v=17UVejOw3zA&t=304s.

-Make sure to check the package.json file to see the packages I installed (dependencies and devDependencies).
+Make sure to check the package.json file to see the packages I installed (only 'dependencies' -- Note: all 'devDependencies' were installed by the dependencies).
 I then used Vercel.com to create the app, which you can check out here: https://nasa-two.vercel.app/  ...
 Hope you ENJOY the app!